-4.10.2 Recruitment of participants from the 16+ cohort
+4.10.2 Recruitment of participants from the adult cohort

 Participants who have participated in the adult cohort study will be recruited in order to gain insight into factors that were experienced positively and negatively from a range of narratives.
 This will provide the project team with rich data about experiences outside of SARC models of care that were valued, as well as those within SARC models.
-In collaboration with our PPI group of survivors of sexual violence and professionals who support them, we will devise a sampling framework and detailed recruitment strategy that is sensitive to the needs of, and acceptable to, the target population.
-We propose that this will involve recruiting adult participants from the SARC cohort study between 12 and 24 months post enrolment.
-We will aim to recruit 30 cohort members in total and apply maximum variation sampling in order to over represent service users whose voices are not typically included in this type of research (e.g. sex workers, MSM, BME and LBGT).
+In collaboration with our Lived Experiences Group and professionals who support survivors, we will devise a sampling framework and detailed recruitment strategy that is sensitive to the needs of, and acceptable to, the target population.
+We propose that this will involve recruiting adults from the SARC cohort study between 12 and 24 months post enrolment.
+We will aim to recruit around 30 cohort members in total and apply maximum variation sampling in order to over represent service users whose voices are not typically included in this type of research (e.g. people affected by sex work, members of BME and LBGT communities).